HISTORY OF THE CYSO

 The CYSO was founded in 1984 to provide orchestral experience for school-age musicians.
 The University of Denver contributed rehearsal and performance space and gave the new organization a $10,000 startup grant.
 Two CYSO orchestras began rehearsing in September 1984.

 CYSO's concerts were held at the university's Lamont School of Music.
 Concerts are now presented at numerous sites around the city of Denver.
-The CYSO rehearses at Colorado's Finest High School of Choice.
+The CYSO rehearses at the Schotters Music Center on the beautiful Colorado Academy campus.

-Michelle Orman is in her thirteenth full season with CYSO.
+Michelle Orman is in her fourteenth full season with CYSO.
 Her primary responsibilities are fundraising, managing the budget and finances, managing staff, and overseeing administrative and orchestra operations.

-In addition to managing the CYSO, Michelle is a professional musician.
-She plays Principal Clarinet with Opera Colorado, the Colorado Ballet Orchestra, 2nd Clarinet with the Central City Opera, and 2nd Clarinet with the Boulder Philharmonic.
-She frequently performs with the Colorado Symphony and the Fort Worth Symphony in Texas.
-She is Adjunct Professor of Clarinet at the University of Northern Colorado, has an active clarinet studio in Denver, and has been working with youth orchestras since 1980.
+In addition to managing the CYSO, Michelle is Principal Clarinet with Opera Colorado, the Colorado Ballet Orchestra, 2nd Clarinet with the Central City Opera, and the Boulder Philharmonic.
+She frequently performs with the Colorado Symphony.
+She is Adjunct Professor of Clarinet at the University of Northern Colorado, and has been working with youth orchestras since 1980.
 Michelle is also a D'Addario woodwind artist.

 Symphony conductor Angie Dombrowski is an avid performer and educator in the Denver area.
 She performs regularly with the Central City Opera, Colorado Ballet, and Opera Colorado, and as a frequent substitute with the Colorado Symphony.
 She maintains a large private violin studio and enjoys working as a string specialist at schools in Jefferson County.